ByAliaksandr/web-coding-challenge/README.md

 - Why cypress is not used?

-  I personally love cypress mainly for the debugging experience.
-In this project I stick with default CLI e2e configuration which is protractor.
+  I love cypress mainly for the debugging experience.
+In this project, I stick with default CLI e2e configuration which is protractor.

 ## Development server